najamelan/torset/README.md

 1. `git clone https://github.com/najamelan/torset.git` OR download the zip file from github
 2. `git checkout master`                               OR extract  the zip file
 3. `cd torset`
-4. `sudo cargo make install`
+4. `cargo make install`

+`cargo make install` will prompt for your password as it uses sudo.
+It will install to /usr/local/bin.
+It will also require internet access to download rust dependencies.

 Now you can deploy the binary version as long as you don't change architecture.
-Don't forget to deploy the man page.
+You can find it in the folder `target/release/`Don't forget to deploy the man page.
 You can cross compile to a whole series of targets with rust.

 Uninstallation
 ==============

-Run "sudo make uninstall".
+Run `cargo make uninstall`.

 Usage